mattermost/docs/source/install/install-ubuntu-1804-postgresql.rst

   You might have to install the PostgreSQL client software to use the command.

 The PostgreSQL interactive terminal starts.
-To exit the PostgreSQL interactive terminal, type ``\q`` and press ENTER.
+To exit the PostgreSQL interactive terminal, type ``\q`` and press :kbd:`Enter` on Windows or Linux, or :kbd:`↵` on Mac.

 With the database installed and the initial setup complete, you can now install the Mattermost server.